0xYudhishthra/Random_Name_Generator/README.md

 # Random Name Generator

-A Flutter app that generates names.
+A Flutter app integrated with Cloud Firestore that allows names to be voted on.

 ## Getting Started